devhawala/dodo/readme.md

 	(Inbasket: Courier program 18, version 1 and 2)
 	the subset of protocol procedures actively used by XDE and Star/Viewpoint/GlobalView for sending and receiving mails is implemented.
+    - NStoPupHostLookup
+	(Interlisp-D specific)
+	Responder for delivering the PUP network and host numbers for a machine

 The network configuration of a Dodo server instance and the services provided can be configured through a property file specified when starting the Dodo program.